Cauliflower Mac and Cheese

 Their Havarti is extra creamy and I have a really hard time not slicing it and serving it on a cheese board, but it’s really fantastic in a cheese sauce.

-I really love how easy this cauliflower mac and cheese recipe is and you can totally just stop right there and call it a day.
+I really love how easy this keto mac and cheese recipe is and you can totally just stop right there and call it a day.

 However, I thought I’d take it a step further and add a garlic bread topping.
 I love crunchy toppings on baked mac and cheese, don’t you?